uyuni-project/uyuni-rfc/accepted/00076-live-patching-eol-data.md

 The list of RPMs are unpacked into a temp directory and the corresponding files are read into a table called `susePackageLifecycle` with the following structure:
  - `package_id` as a foreign key to `rhnPackage` table
  - `eol_date` of `DATE` type
+ - `lifeycle_package_id` pointing to the lifecycle package that the data is synced from

  The data stored in this table is available to be queried and consumed in the UI.